TransGeraldton

-TransGeraldton is the public bus transportation system in Geraldton, Western Australia.
+TransGeraldton is the public bus transport system in Geraldton, Western Australia.

 History

 Previously Geraldton's bus services were operated by Geraldton Bus Service, owned by Les Backshall.

 They later became part of the Public Transport Authority's TransRegional scheme operated by the Australian Transit Group.
 Upon being re-tendered, the TransGeraldton services were taken over by Path Transit in 2019.

 Fleet

 As at December 2012, the fleet consisted of 19 buses.